Anonymous conference key agreement in linear quantum networks: Introduction

-In this work, we address and answer the question of how to achieve anonymous CKA within a minimal and in several ways experimentally feasible nearest neighbour architecture.
-Specifically, we assume a line of quantum repeater nodes, and study how to anonymously share a secret key between three of them.
+In this work, we address and answer the question of how to achieve anonymous CKA within a minimal and in several ways experimentally feasible nearest neighbour architecture of discrete variable quantum states.
+Specifically, we assume a linear chain of quantum nodes\footnote{Note that “linear chain” setups often refer to quantum repeater setups involving quantum memories.
+Our protocol however does not require quantum memories.
+The feasibility of implementing this protocol in the short term, and the relevance of the photonics experiments discussed in Section~\ref{sec:discussion}, are due to the fact that the setup is a linear chain of source and measurement stations without quantum memories, rather than a traditional linear repeater chain.}, and study how to anonymously share a secret key between three of them.
 These three participants (also referred to as Alice, Bob and Charlie) use shared bi-partite entanglement with their neighbours to establish a linear cluster state \cite{Briegel-PRL-2001,Oneway,Graphs} that `connects' the three of them and all the nodes in between.
 This linear cluster state is further used to anonymously establish a three-partite maximally entangled state between Alice, Bob and Charlie, which is used to run a conference key agreement protocol and share a key with provable security.
 Our new protocol is one of the few cryptographic demonstrations where non-maximally entangled states are used for practical tasks.
-It highlights the flexibility that multi-partite entanglement provides for cryptographic tasks involving more than two parties and complements known results supporting this approach \cite{hahn2020anonymous, grasselli2021robust, christandl2005quantum, walk2021sharing, markham2008graph}.
+It highlights the flexibility that multi-partite entanglement provides for cryptographic tasks involving more than two parties and complements known results supporting this approach \cite{hahn2020anonymous, grasselliSecureAnonymousConferencing2022, christandl2005quantum, walk2021sharing, markham2008graph}.

 This work is structured as follows.
 In Subsection \ref{subsec:preliminaries} we provide the necessary preliminaries and definitions to subsequently introduce the protocol in Section \ref{sec:protocol}.
 Section \ref{sec:analysis} contains an analysis and explanation of the protocol and its performance, specifically how anonymity and security are achieved, as well as how the (finite) key rate is calculated.
 Section \ref{sec:discussion} contains a general discussion.
 Some details of the protocol, as well as the proofs of security and anonymity have been deferred to Appendices \ref{append:corrections}, \ref{append:security} and \ref{append:anonymity}, respectively.